lbinria/trace-validation-docs/presentation.md

 # Instrumentation - How to log

-- Purpose:
+Purpose:

 * Generate a trace by logging some events
 * Log variable changes and potentially the event name

+Method

 1. We have to log all events that correspond to actions of the base spec: TLC will not fill "holes".
 2. Logging all variable updates is not necessary, but the more variables we log,